Communications Department Design

 weekly City News cadence as a single source of public updates

-a new website as the primary source of truth
+a new website as the primary place residents could return for current information

 social and email pointing back to the same information